appijumbo/CSC/README.md

   * The roles for upcoming meetings are indicated as available, or whom is taking them.
 This should be simple

-### Client Side Support
-At the moment the Jekyll code requires someone who is reasonably tech savvy.
-However many people are familiar with the Wordpress client side GUI access that make Wordpress easier to change.
-There are a growing number of companies that a client-side GUI access to Jekyll for example [Forestry](https://forestry.io) or [CloudCannon](http://cloudcannon.com).
+  * Add client-side support such as [Forestry](https://forestry.io) or [CloudCannon](http://cloudcannon.com).
 It would be nice to experiment with siting up the site to use one of these in the hope that it will make it easier to use and adapt for more people.

 ## Lessons Learnt